kebaldwi/DNAC-TEMPLATES/Velocity.md

     $foreach.stop() : exists the loop, synonym for #break
 ```

-An example of a Foreach Loop
+An example of a For Loop

 ```
     Reference Example: